-Smokers are 50 percent more likely to have a heart attack and up to four times more likely to have a cardiac event.
+Smokers are much more likely to have a heart attack or have a cardiac event than non-smokers.

-Insurance companies know these statistics, so, because the likelihood of death is increased, they raise rates on smokers or tobacco users.
+Insurance companies know these statistics, so, because the likelihood of death is increased, the life insurance costs are higher for smokers or tobacco users.

 Research has shown that almost 90 percent of all cases of lung cancer are caused by cigarette, cigar or pipe smoke.
 For this reason, smokers looking for life insurance should expect to pay rates that are three times higher than a non-smoker.
 Smoking can also exacerbate other types of cancers like breast cancer and bladder cancer.

 Rates are also higher for men than they are for women.
-Male smokers are going to pay a lot more for their life insurance coverage, but if you take time to really research the matter, you'll still find life insurance policies that are somewhat affordable.
+Male smokers are going to pay more for their life insurance coverage than female smokers, but if you take time to compare prices and options from different companies, you still can find a life insurance policy that is somewhat affordable.

 Obviously the rates are very high.